paolochiodi/zipkin-simple/README.md

 - host: the hostname or ip address for the zipkin server
 - port: the port for the http transport of the zipkin server
 - path: the endpoint where to send data on the zipkin server (if uncertain, leave the default unchanged)
+- sampling: the sampling ratio, from 0 to 1 (0 means don't send data, 1 send all data)
+- transport: which transport to use.
+Currently supported are "html" (default), "html-simple" or a custom function.
+Each transport may have additional options available
+- batchSize: for http transport only, size of the batch of traces to send to zipkin
+- batchTimeout: for http transport only, inactivity time before sending uncompleted batches to zipkin

 <a name="sendClientSend"></a>